Nauru is one of the smallest countries in the world, amassing only 21 square kms and is only 6 kms at its widest.

 Od’n Awo Hotel

 The Od’n Awo is popular with backpackers in Nauru is close to many facilities.
 It has a Chinese restaurant on site, as well as a games room and a casino with a bar.
 This hotel is family-owned and operated and offers spacious rooms.
+It is located close to the airport and one of the major supermarkets on the island.

 The Menen Hotel sports 119 rooms as well as conference facilities.
 There is a swimming pool on site, as well as a tennis court and barbecue facilities.
 Many of the rooms have incredible views of the ocean and boasts friendly island hospitality.
+There is a bar which gets lively in the evenings and is the perfect spot to relax.

-If you need any assistance with booking flights or have any questions, please call reservations on +61 7 3229 6455 or email us at [email protected]
+If you need any assistance with booking flights or have any questions, please call reservations on +61 7 3229 6455 or email us at [email protected].